37 Main St.

 In 1969, the light’s Fresnel lens was replaced with modern technology.
 This lens had been installed in 1857, when the Twin Lights still burned lard oil.
 The old lantern housing and Fresnel lens are now on display on the grounds of the Chatham Historical Society’s Atwood House Museum.
 That lens is lit whenever the museum is open.

-The lighthouse stands today as part of an active duty Coast Guard Small Boat Station, with a primary mission of Search & Rescue, responsible for the safety of the local fishing fleet and recreational boating community.
+The lighthouse stands today as part of an active duty Coast Guard Station, with a primary mission of Search & Rescue, responsible for the safety of the local fishing fleet and recreational boating community.
 In 1994, the local U.S. Coast Guard Auxiliary flotilla 11-1 assumed the responsibility as the “Keepers of the Light”.
-Flotilla 11-1 has volunteered countless hours keeping up the light and conducting weekly tours for the public during the summer. ( For the current status of tours of the grounds and/or lighthouse, please see the USCG Auxiliary, Chatham Flotilla website).
+Flotilla 11-1 has volunteered countless hours over many years keeping up the light and conducting tours for the public during the summer. ( For the current status of tours of the grounds and/or lighthouse, please see the USCG Auxiliary, Chatham Flotilla website).

 Some statistics about Chatham Lighthouse: